ringcentral/ringcentral-api-docs/docs/analytics/index.md

 # Introduction to the RingCentral Analytics API

-!!! warning "The RingCentral MVP Analytics API is currently in beta."
+!!! warning "Please be advised: the RingCentral MVP Analytics API is currently in beta, and is subject to change."

 <div class="jumbotron pt-1">
   <h3 class="h3 display-5">Getting Started with Analytics</h3>